PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 # **06_AITM_2**

-In this lab activity, we are tasked with exploring a Man-in-the-Middle (AitM) attack using ARP cache spoofing.
+In this lab activity, we are tasked with exploring a Adversary in the Middle (AitM) attack using ARP cache spoofing.
 The goal of the lab is to understand how an attacker can intercept and manipulate network communications between hosts.
-Through the provided SeedLabs environment, we analyze the behavior of protocols such as Telnet and netcat and observe their security weaknesses.
+Through the provided SeedLabs environment, we analyze the behaviour of protocols such as Telnet and Netcat and observe their security weaknesses.

 ---